Amaan Ali Bangash, Ayaan Ali Bangash to come up with their new EP 'We For Love' | www.lokmattimes.com

 Interestingly, 'We For Love' aims to raise awareness towards the 'Justice For Every Child' campaign that was launched by Kailash Satyarthi Children's Foundation (KSCF).

-Also, the sox-track experimental EP features renowned personalities such as Karan Johar, Karsh Kale, Malini Awasthi, Mahesh Kale, Shubha Mudgal, and of course, Amjad Ali.
+Also, the six-track experimental EP features renowned personalities such as Karan Johar, Karsh Kale, Malini Awasthi, Mahesh Kale, Shubha Mudgal, and of course, Amjad Ali.

 Speaking about the EP, Amaan Ali Bangash said, "'We For Love' has the most diverse lineup of artists in terms of soundscapes and sensibilities.
 From electronic to classical, from thumri to bhajans, everything seamlessly comes together in divine accord.
 We thank every artist on the project for wholeheartedly participating in the process and making this EP one of our most memorable collaborative pieces thus far.
 In fact, this EP is our first presentation with so many artists coming together for a noble cause."